open-dovetail/fabric-chaincode/activity/delete/README.md

     }
 ```

-This example delete the specified state from the ledger, as well as the 2 composite keys of `color~name` and `owner~name` for this record.
+This example will delete the specified state from the ledger, as well as the 2 composite keys of `color~name` and `owner~name` for the record.

-## Delete multiple ledger states by composite keys
+## Delete multiple ledger states by partial composite keys

 This operation requires a composite-key definition, and input data used to construct composite-keys, e.g.,